MaartenWarson/MovieManager/README.md

 4. Run the application

 ## Further information
-Data needed for movies is stored in a local JSON file.
+Data needed for movies is stored in a local JSON file included in this project.